Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-VTSAUKoarIw.md

 # [February 16th, 2021 Livestream](../2021-02-16.md)
 ## Q&A: When is Satisfactory going to be on Mac?
 https://www.youtube.com/watch?v=VTSAUKoarIw
-This question was possibly duplicated with a more recent answer: [March 22nd, 2022 Livestream Q&A: Will there be a Mac OS version?](./yt-NXk08Ir5PCg.md) [https://www.youtube.com/watch?v=NXk08Ir5PCg](https://www.youtube.com/watch?v=NXk08Ir5PCg)
+This question was possibly duplicated with a more recent answer: [June 28th, 2022 Livestream Q&A: Mac version?](./yt-JZ4KDGDPPgs.md) [https://www.youtube.com/watch?v=JZ4KDGDPPgs](https://www.youtube.com/watch?v=JZ4KDGDPPgs)

 ### Topics